Ensemble transport smoothing. Part II: Nonlinear updates: Introduction

 \section{Introduction}

 Smoothing in the Bayesian setting recursively characterizes the posterior distribution $p(\x_{1:t}|\y_{1:t}^{*})$ of a sequence of states $\x_{1:t}$ given a sequence of observations $\y_{1:t}^{*}$.
-The most widely used ensemble approaches for smoothing include \textit{sequential Monte Carlo} methods \citep{Doucet2009ALater,Klaas2006FastParticles} and \textit{ensemble Kalman} methods \citep{Asch2016DataApplications,Evensen2003TheImplementation}.
+The most widely used ensemble approaches for smoothing are \textit{sequential Monte Carlo} methods \citep{Doucet2009ALater,Klaas2006FastParticles} and \textit{ensemble Kalman} methods \citep{Asch2016DataApplications,Evensen2003TheImplementation}.
 Sequential Monte Carlo methods can characterize arbitrary distributions using sequential importance sampling and resampling, but typically require very large sample sizes to mitigate weight collapse \citep{Snyder2008ObstaclesFiltering,Snyder2015PerformanceProposal}.
 By contrast, ensemble Kalman-type methods avoid the use of weights, but are based on affine prior-to-posterior updates that are consistent only if all distributions involved are Gaussian.
+In the context of smoothing, such methods include the ensemble Kalman smoother (EnKS) \citep{Evensen2000AnDynamics}, which has inspired numerous algorithmic variations such as the ensemble smoother with multiple data assimilation \citep{Emerick2013EnsembleAssimilation} and the iterative ensemble Kalman smoother (iEnKS) \citep{Bocquet2014AnSmoother,Evensen2019EfficientMatching}, as well as backwards smoothers such as the ensemble Rauch--Tung--Striebel smoother (EnRTSS) \citep{Raanes2016OnSmoother}.

-These two classes of methods occupy opposite ends on a spectrum that ranges from an emphasis on statistical generality on one end to an emphasis on computational efficiency on the other.
+These two classes of methods occupy opposite ends of a spectrum that ranges from an emphasis on statistical generality at one end to an emphasis on computational efficiency at the other.
 This trade-off complicates design decisions for smoothing problems that are at once non-Gaussian and computationally expensive.
 In such problems, non-Gaussianity renders linear Kalman-type methods generally inconsistent with the true Bayesian solution.
 At the same time, the ensemble size required for importance sampling in practical non-Gaussian problems often proves prohibitive.
 Left with little recourse, practitioners typically resort to Kalman-type methods, sacrificing statistical fidelity for computational feasibility in non-Gaussian systems.
 Many researchers recognize the limitations of this approach, and substantial effort has been devoted to increasing the robustness of affine-update algorithms to deviations from the Gaussian setting \citep[e.g., ][]{Bocquet2014AnSmoother,Sarkka2010BayesianSmoothing,Schoniger2012ParameterTomography}.
 Despite these efforts, the fundamental limitations of affine updates remain.